microsoftgraph/msgraph-sdk-powershell/src/Beta/Groups.Actions/Groups.Actions/readme.md

 directive:
 # Remove paths that have /parent* or /calendarView*.
   - remove-path-by-operation: groups.onenote..*.parent.*|groups.*.calendarView.*
-# Remove Confirm-MgGroupProperty.
-Its a duplicate of Confirm-MgDirectoryObjectProperty.
+# Remove Test-MgGroupProperty.
+It's a duplicate of Test-MgDirectoryObjectProperty.
   - where:
       verb: Test
       subject: ^GroupProperty$